Salaried PhD stipend according to the 5+3 Programme

 Throughout the course of the programme, PhD students are required to perform tasks equivalent to 840 hours.
 This assignment is divided with 280 hours during the SU PhD scholarship and 560 hours during the salaried PhD employment.
 The 280 hours during the SU-scholarship is an offer the PhD student may recline.
 When the student passes the qualifying exam, his/her status transfers to that of a salaried employee.
 In exceptional cases, reductions in the 560 hours may be granted with a corresponding reduction in salary.

 The student has rights and obligations (in terms of leave, maternity leave, illness, study delays, ect.) according to the standard conditions for SU-recipients until the qualifying exam is passed.

-Salaries, pensions and other employment conditions take place according the rules, agreements and organizational regulations in force at any given time.
+Salaries, pensions and other employment conditions take place according to the rules, agreements and organizational regulations in force at any given time.

 Questions concerning SU PhD grants should be addressed to the PhD School Secretariat.

 In the case of funding of the PhD Programme in whole or in part from an external grant provider, the Dean, the Head of the PhD School, the Head of the Department, the grant provider and the PhD student enter into agreement concerning the funding of the programme.